danieleteti/delphimvcframework/README.md

 Below the is a basic sample of a DMVCFramework server wich can be deployed as standa-alone application, as an Apache module or as ISAPI dll.
 This flexibility is provided by the Delphi WebBroker framework (built-in in Delphi since Delphi 4).
 The project containes an IDE Expert which make creating DMVCFramework project a breeze.
 However not all the Delphi version are supported, so here's the manual version (which is not complicated at all).

-To create this server, you have to create a new Delphi Projects -> WebBroker -> WebServerApplication.
+To create this server, you have to create a new ```Delphi Projects -> WebBroker -> WebServerApplication```.
 Then add the following changes to the webmodule.
 ```delphi
 unit WebModuleUnit1;